 We have traveled all over the world for decades so we know a thing or two about what works and what doesn’t.
 The companies and websites listed below are resources we use, have used, or know enough about to trust recommending them to you.
 This insider knowledge also allows us to offer select deals or are aware of special offers, as listed below with travel resources, that in some cases are here-today, gone-tomorrow.
 Bookmark this page and check back often to not miss out.
-Better yet, subscribe to our newsletter and get personal notice of current or new deals.
+Better yet, become a member (it’s free) and get personal notice of current or new deals as well as access to free downloads of print-ready PDFs (language guides, city guides and more) as well as other special members-only offers.
 Who doesn’t like to save a little money?

 Planning an RV adventure in the United States this year?
 Our friends at RoverPass.com offer a Frequent Traveler Club as part of its premium RVing service to manage your travel reservations throughout your epic road trip.
 With the RoverPass Frequent Traveler Club you get to make unlimited online reservations at an affordable flat rate.
 Plus, you get access to their exclusive discounts at hundreds of RV parks.
 Learn more here.

-A HITravelTales.com reader exclusive!
+A HITravelTales.com Gold Member exclusive!
 Save 15% on all orders from ChillAngel.com — Temperature managed sleepwear for travel and for life.
 Designed by women for women.
+Go to our Gold Member Discounts and Deals page to get your code and save.

 - Ripcord Rescue Travel Insurance – We purchase all of our travel and evacuation insurance from Ripcord.
 Its prices are extremely competitive and it has a reputation for handling everything from the simplest of travel insurance claims to coordinating remote emergency medical evacuations from the sides of mountains for clients in trouble.
 We do NOT leave home without travel insurance coverage.
 Learn more about travel insurance here.